habibiefaried/mtls-tcp-proxy/README.md

 cfssl gencert -initca ca-csr.json | cfssljson -bare ca
 ```

 Generate a server cert using the CSR provided.
-You can change hostname as you want the client connect to.
+You can change hostname as you want the client connect to (in this case, `localhost`)

 ```
 cfssl gencert  \